-The scheme aims to support the voluntary sector to increase access to digital technologies and will also help the sector to become stronger, improve services and introduce new services for the residents of Coventry.
+The popular scheme aims to support the voluntary sector to increase access to digital technologies and will also help the sector to become stronger, improve services and introduce new services for the residents of Coventry.

 There is an increasing need for the public to access services through means of digital technology.
 This includes accessing online data, paying for services online, giving feedback via digital platforms and interacting with social media.

 Local community groups and organisations are being encouraged to apply for the laptops by demonstrating how the laptops will be used for the benefit of the public or how this will enable the group or organisation to develop.
-The panel are particularly keen to receive applications from groups who do not have any ICT equipment.